 While brand identification isn’t everything when it comes to making sales, social stances and charity marketing are at the height of their powers, especially when considering Millennials.
 In the battle for customers’ decisions, the needle of a moral compass is mightier than the sword.

 Companies know this, and have become more invested than ever in their social stances, championing their beliefs while appealing to customers’ emotions and empathy.
 People follow and promote brands that resonate with them on a personal level, as if they’re an extension of their personal beliefs.

-Consider this: Accenture released figures in its Global Consumer Pulse Research, which stated that 63% of customers today procured goods and services from companies that reflected their personal values.
+Accenture released figures in its Global Consumer Pulse Research, which stated that 63% of customers today procured goods and services from companies that reflected their personal values.
 62% said that they also wanted brands to stake their identity on important social, cultural, environmental, and political issues.

-The psychology of Brand ID: Morality
+The psychology of brand identification

-So why does brand identification make such an impact on the customer’s purchase decision?
+So, why does brand identification make such an impact on the customer’s purchase decision?
 The idea has deep psychological roots, as shown in Maslow’s Hierarchy, at the very top of “self-actualization.”

 People want to feel as though they’re morally sound.
-Knowing that the brands they support feel the same can be the decisive factor in their ultimate decision.
+Knowing that the brands they support feel the same can be the decisive factor in their decision.